 The opening date is decided by priests on Maha Shivaratri in late February or early March each year.
 In 2020, it's expected to open around April 28.
 The temple closes the day after Diwali each year.

 How Can Kedarnath Temple be Reached?

 The route to Kedarnath starts off at Rishikesh and heads in the same direction as to Badrinath, but branches off at Rudraprayag (where connections are available).
-The destination is Gaurikund, 14 kilometers from...
-Kedarnath.
+The destination is Gaurikund, 14 kilometers (9 miles) from Kedarnath.
 The whole journey from Rishikesh takes around 12 hours by bus or jeep.
 Then, from Gaurikund, it's a grueling uphill trek to the temple.
 Expect it to take around six hours.
 The stunning scenery of the Mandakini River along the way helps though!
 Those who don't feel up to walking can opt to take a pony, which will reduce the duration of the trek by an hour.
 There are porters available to help carry luggage as well.